 I’m Alice Callahan.
-My passion is telling stories about science that are accessible, interesting, and informative — with a willingness to dive into the complex and an uncompromising commitment to getting the facts right.
+My passion is writing stories about science that are accessible, interesting, and informative — with a willingness to dive into the complex and an uncompromising commitment to getting the facts right.

 I was trained as a scientist, with a PhD in Nutrition (UC Davis, 2008) and postdoctoral training in fetal physiology (University of Arizona).
 I left the lab bench in 2011 and have since been juggling some of my favorite things: writing, teaching, and parenting.
 I live in Eugene, Oregon, with my husband and two kids.

 I’m the author of The Science of Mom: A Research-Based Guide to Your Baby’s First Year, published in 2015 by Johns Hopkins University Press, with a second edition due to be published in fall 2021.
 The book grew out of my popular blog about evidence-based parenting and was intensely researched but written for a lay audience.
 It was featured on NPR’s Weekend Edition and praised as one of Science News’ favorite books of the year.

-My freelance health and science writing has been published in The New York Times, the Washington Post, Undark Magazine, FiveThirtyEight, Slate, and other print and online publications.
+My freelance health and science writing has been published in The New York Times, the Washington Post, Undark Magazine, FiveThirtyEight, Slate, Lifehacker, Everyday Health, and other print and online publications.